brightzheng100/cp4waiops-installer/README.md

 > Note: The `master` is meant for version `3.1.1+`; for installation of IBM Watson AIOps v2.1.x, please refer to tag `2.1.x`

-Currently there is a typical set of components included in this installation exerience, which takes less than 1.5 hour:
+Currently there is a typical set of components included in this installation experience, which takes less than 1.5 hour:

 - Dependent Common Services (~3mins)
 - OpenLDAP as the LDAP server, if required (~3mins)